Makr91/zoneweaver-api/docs/guides/production-installation.md

 ```

 The installation will:
-- Create the `zoneweaver-api` system user and group
+- Create the `zoneapi` system user and group
 - Install application files to `/opt/zoneweaver-api`
 - Set up configuration directory at `/etc/zoneweaver-api`
 - Create data directory at `/var/lib/zoneweaver-api`